-Receiving data from the cache involves the ability of the CacheConsumer to listen on a preexisting or created-on-demand Cache using an event Listener and receive automatic notifications when any cache activity take place (i.e CamelCacheGet/CamelCacheUpdate/ CamelCacheDelete/CamelCacheDeleteAll).
-Upon such an activity taking place

-- an exchange containing Message Exchange Headers and a Message Exchange Body containing the just added/updated payload is placed and sent. - in case of a CamelCacheDeleteAll operation, the Message Exchange Header CamelCacheKey and the Message Exchange Body are not populated.
+Receiving data from the cache involves the ability of the CacheConsumer to listen on a pre-existing or created-on-demand Cache using an event Listener and receive automatic notifications when any cache activity take place (i.e CamelCacheGet/CamelCacheUpdate/CamelCacheDelete/ CamelCacheDeleteAll).
+Upon such an activity taking place in case of a CamelCacheDeleteAll operation, the Message Exchange Header CamelCacheKey and the Message Exchange Body are not populated.